yukaichao/tool-services-manager/README.md

 ## License

-This project is open-sourced under the MIT license.
+This project is open-sourced under the GPL license.
 For more details, please refer to the [LICENSE](LICENSE) file.